 Students, faculty, staff, and members of the community may propose month-long exhibitions for the Campus Club Exhibit Wall in Perkins Library, just around the corner from the Student Wall.
 View the calendar of upcoming exhibits and open slots.
 For more information, email Meg Brown at email@example.com.

 Me Too Monologues is an annual show about identity, written, performed, and produced by members of the Duke community.
 Past year’s performances included monologues about sexuality, class, gender, religion, nationality, family, and community.
 This exhibit, curated by students from Me Too Monologues and is inspired by the tumblr page “PostSecret”.
 Duke student's secrets are on display.

-This traveling exhibit consists of 12 banners, approx. 3ft w by 6 ft tall, whose text and imagery draws on the rich and powerful collection of documents contained in the Marshall T. Meyer papers including intimate family photos, moving letters from prisoners, internal government memos, and rare human rights publications.
-The exhibit will head for New York City in January of 2011 where it will be hosted first at B'nai Jeshurun from January through March.
+This traveling exhibit consists of 12, 3-by-6 banners with text and imagery that draws on the rich and powerful collection of documents contained in the Marshall T. Meyer papers.
+Some of those materials include intimate family photos, moving letters from prisoners, internal government memos and rare human rights publications.
+The exhibit traveled to New York City in January 2011, where it opened at B'nai Jeshurun from January and closed in March.
 Texto en Español.